RealToughCandy/7-day-free-trial/README.md

-# This list contains a collection of coding platforms that offer free 7-day trials.
+# A collection of coding platforms that offer free 7-day trials.

 These platforms can be pricey.
 Try before you buy!